01 of 05

 The finished result of reversed chain stitch looks exactly the same as a standard chain stitch.
 It is the method that is different, and many people find it to be much easier.

 Essentially, it's like starting at the opposite end of a line of chain stitch.
 If you've ever chain stitched the standard way, you may have experienced accidentally pulling out a whole string of stitches.
-That will never happen with this!
+That will never happen with the reversed chain stitch.

 To work the reversed chain stitch: